merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 We won't look at all 60 samples from the Cao _et al_ paper, only 16 of their surface Arctic Ocean samples (taken from a depth of 0 m).

 {:.notice}
-You do not need the metagenome assemblies to follow the rest of this blog post, but you would like to have access to the 16 assemblies I am talking about, you can download their contigs databases [FIXME FIGSHARE LINK](FIXME FIGSHARE LINK).
+You do not need the metagenome assemblies to follow the rest of this blog post, but you would like to have access to the 16 assemblies I am talking about, you can download their contigs databases [from this link](https://figshare.com/articles/dataset/IDBA-UD_Assemblies_of_16_Arctic_Ocean_Metagenomes_from_Cao_et_al_2020/16807150).
 But be warned - they will take up 6.5 GB of space on your computer.

 {:.warning}
 When we downloaded these samples, we assigned different (shorter) names to them, so the sample names I will discuss below are different from the ones in the Cao _et al_ paper.
 If you want to know the correspondence between our sample names and those in the paper, check out the `cao_sample_metadata.txt` file in the datapack.
 You will find their sample names in the `sample_name_cao_et_al` column.